FeltzKen/Widescreen-Browser/README.md

-# WideScreen Split Tab Browser
+# WideScreen Browser

-A feature-rich, widescreen-focused web browser built with Electron that allows multiple tabs to be displayed side-by-side in resizable panels with advanced tab management features.
+A feature-rich, widescreen-focused web browser built with Electron that allows multiple pages to be displayed side-by-side in resizable panels with advanced management features.

 ## Features